Non-Healing Ulcers or Wounds

 Continuous leaking, draining, or weeping from the wound

 It is important to note that the symptoms above are all indicative of an infection.
-Timely intervention is required to reduce further tissue damage and complications.
+Timely intervention with non-healing wound treatment is required to reduce further tissue damage and complications.

 Causes of Non-Healing Wounds